thomasclarke1969/documentation/transition/ios/transition-guide.md

 Passing a `nil` value to the `object:` argument of the `addObserver:selector:name:object` method will make the observer listen for typing indicators of **all the conversations**.
 To receive typing indicators for a specific conversation, a `LYRConversation` instance should be passed as an `object:` argument.

 ##Metadata
-Metadata is a new feature which provides an elegant mechanism for expressing and synchronizing contextual information about Conversations.
+Metadata is a new feature which provides an elegant mechanism for expressing and synchronizing contextual information about conversations.
 This is implemented as a free-form structure of string key-value pairs that is automatically synchronized among the participants in a conversation.
 A few use cases for metadata may include:

 1. Setting a conversation title.
-2. Storing information about participants within the Conversation.
+2. Storing information about participants within the conversation.
-3. Attaching dates or tags to the Conversation.
+3. Attaching dates or tags to the conversation.
-4. Storing a reference to a background image URL for the Conversation.
+4. Storing a reference to a background image URL for the conversation.

 ```objective-c
 NSDictionary *metadata = @{@"title" : @"My Conversation",